Cyrken/html-css/intro-to-javascript/syntax-variables-data-types.md

 ### Objects

 Objects are a way to create a group of variables.
 Objects are a collection with properties and values.
+If you’re familiar with HTML, objects are comparable to the description list `<dl> <dt> <dd>`.

 ```js
 // Create a new empty object